SharpBit/brawlstats/README.md

 # abrawlpy
 An async python wrapper for the [Brawl Stars API](http://brawlstars-api.herokuapp.com/api)
 ### Installation
-Install the beta version by typing this into your console
+Install the latest stable version by typing this into your console
 ```
 pip install abrawlpy
 ```